This brief intro to several geospatial data concepts covers spatial databases, spatial indexing, and using GeoJSON data in NoSQL.

 You had to have special knowledge to use special data from special GIS software.
 The data had to then be loaded into a spatial database for further analysis and application connectivity.

-Of course, once Google Maps came out, people started to become more aware of spatial data and the trend moved toward third-party map data integration, but that’s another story.
+Of course, once Google Maps came out, people started to become more aware of what spatial data is, and the trend moved toward third-party map data integration, but that’s another story.

 Geographers typically used ESRI’s desktop mapping software to create (static) map images and PDFs.
 (More recently the free and open source QGIS.org project has taken the world by storm.)
 They also could export that data to be used in an entirely different database.
 Web developers could import that data into a spatial database and then query it with a location-aware web-mapping application layer to generate images for their users.